USDA Forest Service - Postdoctoral Fellowship in Forest Watershed Resources

 Earthquake Critical Zone Processes (mentor: Dr. Alexis Ault)

 This NSF-supported position investigates shallow rupture and interseismic deformation in the earthquake critical zone.
 Research will target the southern San Andreas fault and the 2023 Mw7.6 Elbistan earthquake surface rupture in Turkey and bridge field, rock deformation, and analytical approaches to probe shallow fault zone dynamics.
 The postdoc will work within a collaborative team spanning USU, Brown University, and Cal State Fullerton, with additional partners in Turkey.
-Apply here by December 19th, 2025, and position will remain open until filled.
+Apply here.
+Position will remain open until filled.